-This is my second version since I published the recipe.
+This is my third version since I published the recipe.
 My original recipe contained cornstarch which I removed in the first revision.
-In this revision I cook the strawberries before combining them with the other ingredients which produces a much thicker and better tasting curd.
+In this revision, I cook the strawberries before combining them with the other ingredients which produces a much thicker and better-tasting curd.

 Why This Recipe Works

-Fruit curds are so delicious and one of favorite things to make.
-This recipe is made by cooking strawberries with sugar and lemon juice to intensify the flavor and then combining the cooked fruit with eggs and butter to produce to produce a cream luxurious fruit spread that tastes just like strawberries.
-If you're more a traditionalist when it comes for curds check out my Lemon and Lime Curd recipes.
+Fruit curds are so delicious and one of my favorite things to make.
+This recipe is made by cooking strawberries with sugar and lemon juice to intensify the flavor and then combining the cooked fruit with eggs and butter to produce a creamy luxurious fruit spread that tastes just like strawberries.
+If you're more of a traditionalist when it comes to curds check out my Lemon and Lime Curd recipes.